Erick Delgado

-Erick Guillermo Delgado Vásquez (born 30 June 1982) is a professional Peruvian footballer.
-He currently plays for Academia Deportiva Cantolao in the Torneo Descentralizado, as a goalkeeper.
+Erick Guillermo Delgado Vásquez (born 30 June 1982) is a Peruvian former professional footballer who played as a goalkeeper.

 Club career

 Delgado began his career with Sporting Cristal, being promoted to the senior side in 2001.
 In his first seven years with the club, he played 219 league matches in the Torneo Descentralizado, before and transferring to Juan Aurich in January 2009.

 Delgado returned to Sporting Cristal in January 2010.

 International career

-Delgado has made 14 appearances for the Peru national football team.
+Delgado has made 14 appearances for the Peru national team.

-Personal
+Personal life

-In 2007, he suffered burns on the soles of his feet after playing on artificial turf or artificial pitch in blazing sun.
+In 2007, Delgado suffered burns on the soles of his feet after playing on artificial turf or artificial pitch in blazing sun.